grackle-project/grackle/doc/source/Conduct.rst

 Grackle Community Code of Conduct
 =================================

-The community of participants in open source Scientific projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The community of participants in open source scientific projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences success and continued growth.
 We expect